-The table above includes £356,733 (£62,020 in 2015/16) for exit packages that have been charged to the Authority's Comprehensive Income and Expenditure Statement in the current year.
-In addition, in 2015/16, the Statement includes a provision of £39,500 for 2 officers which were not included in the bands and therefore an additional line has been added to reconcile the total cost of termination benefits reported in the Comprehensive Income and Expenditure Statement.
+The table above includes £563,521 (£356,733 in 2016/17) for exit packages in the current year.
+This includes a provision of £270,381 for 6 officers which were not included in the bands and therefore an additional line has been added to reconcile the total cost of termination benefits reported. in the Comprehensive Income and Expenditure Statement and debtors.